OlafRadicke/go-gthumb/README.md

 - Realding the files in the .comment drictory
 - Writing the files in the .comment drictory
 - Add and remove methodes for from the list of categories
 - Get methode for version of comment file format
 - Get and set method for Node value.
+- Get and set method for Place value.
 - Get and set method for Caption value.
+- Get and set method for Rating value.

 ### Todo